okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/openidconnect/prep.md

 > * [Sign in to SPA](/docs/guides/sign-into-spa-redirect/)
 > * [Sign in to web application](/docs/guides/sign-into-web-app-redirect/)

 When you follow these guides, one caveat is the use of the authorization server.
 Most of the examples show you how to make an `/authorize` or `/token` request using a [custom authorization server](/docs/concepts/auth-servers/#custom-authorization-server).
-To support the potentially large numbers of Okta orgs accessing it through the OIN, an OIDC integration can't use a custom authorization server, including the `default` server.
+To support the potentially large number of Okta orgs accessing it through the OIN, an OIDC integration can't use a custom authorization server.
+This includes the `default` server.
 You can only use the [org authorization server](/docs/concepts/auth-servers/#org-authorization-server).

 For example, the following are the various `/authorize` request URLs for the different authorization servers: